Open work permits for vulnerable workers [R207.1 – A72] – International Mobility Program

 - presenting themselves directly at an IRCC office to seek information on how to apply

-- Migrant workers are able to present themselves directly at an IRCC office during working hours, similar to what is being done for refugee claimants.
+Migrant workers are able to present themselves directly at an IRCC office during working hours, similar to refugee claimants.
 This service is only to provide migrant workers with information on how to apply for an open work permit.
-However, if a migrant worker has a disability and cannot apply online, or if there is an IRCC system outage that prevents a migrant worker from applying online, they may use existing paper forms and present themselves at an IRCC office or contact the CSC.
+However, if a migrant worker has a disability and can't apply online, or if there is an IRCC system outage that prevents a migrant worker from applying online, they may use existing paper forms and present themselves at an IRCC office or contact the CSC.

 Note: IRCC employees are not allowed to assist migrant workers with filling out forms.